johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-03-03-npmx-with-a-little-help-from-my-friends/index.md

 [![Screenshot of lodash with DT badge](screenshot-lodash-npm.webp)](https://www.npmjs.com/package/lodash)

-That was added a long time ago, and possibly by [Orta Therox](https://github.com/orta), during his time with the TypeScript compiler team if my memory serves me right.
-The point is, npmjs is in no way under active development.
+That was added a long time ago, and possibly by [Orta Therox](https://github.com/orta).
+(During his time with the TypeScript compiler team if my memory serves me right.)
+The point is, npmjs.com is in no way under active development.

 Daniel's post seemed really punk rock.
 "I'll do it myself!"